eclipsesource/tabris-js-docs/docs/3.0/w3c-api.md

 When a relative URL is given, Tabris.js will interpret it as a path relative to the application's main `package.json`.
 This allows you to read static resources, i.e. the files residing in your project folder and not excluded via [`.tabrisignore`](./build.md#the-tabrisignore-file).
 You can also use URLs relative to the current [module](./modules.md) by using the `__dirname` variable, e.g. `fetch(__dirname + "/foo.txt");`.

-> :point_right: To enable access to SSL protected resources that use self signed certificates, use the `UseStrictSSL` preference in the config.xml.
+> :point_right: To enable access to SSL protected resources that use self signed certificates add them to [`app.trustedCertificates`](./api/app.md).
+Alternatively you can disable the `UseStrictSSL` preference in the config.xml to accept all certificates.
 See [Building a Tabris.js App](build.md#preferences).

 ## XMLHttpRequest